 Second, even when I followed the instructions exactly they were just a bit over-cooked.
-They tasted absolutely fine, but the yolks were a little bit green.
+They tasted absolutely fine, but the yolks were usually green or brown.
 Not a big deal at all if you’re just eating them plain or mixing them into something – the inside of the yolk is bright yellow, it’s just a thin layer on the outside that gets dark.
 The green didn’t show up at all in egg salad.
 But at times I wanted nice pretty yolks, like if I were slicing eggs on top of a salad.

 So, I started messing around with different cooking times.
-Seven minutes was just a touch too short – the yolks weren’t quite hard.
+Seven minutes was just a touch too short – the yolks weren’t quite hard enough for my taste.
 But eight minutes was perfect!
 The yolks were cooked, but still bright yellow!

 On the left: eight minutes at high pressure with a quick release.
 On the right: five minutes at high pressure with a five-minute natural release.
 Both plunged into ice water immediately.
 Big difference.

 Are you timing your hard boiled eggs right in the #InstantPot, or are you overcooking them?
 Click To Tweet